edibotopic/dsf-racket/readme.md

 Diagrams can be saved as an image to an
 `out` directory.

-First create a suitably-named directory to keep things organised.
+First create a suitably-named directory to keep things organised (if it does not exist already).

 ```bash
 mkdir out